The 16 Best Foods for Liver Health

 Studies have found that coffee has a protective effect against the development of cirrhosis and an inverse association between coffee drinking and liver cancer (8).
 Coffee has even been associated with a lower risk of death in people with chronic liver disease, with the greatest benefits seen in those who drink more than two cups per day (9).
 These benefits are related to coffee’s ability to prevent the buildup of fat and collagen, two of the main markers of liver disease.

 It is important to consume organic, mold-free coffee.
 Conventional coffee beans are loaded with pesticides, herbicides, and a toxic mold byproduct call aflatoxin that can be inflammatory to the brain.
 It is also important to avoid the sugar-loaded, non-organic, pro-inflammatory coffee beverages you find at popular coffee shops.
+I would recommend trying to limit yourself to no more than 2-3 cups per day and none after 2pm to avoid any interruption with your sleep.

 Green tea is widely considered to be beneficial for health, but studies have shown that it may particularly benefit the liver.
 Green tea is rich in polyphenol antioxidants which are more powerful than vitamin C or vitamin E and have extraordinary health benefits.
 Drinking green tea is associated with improved blood markers of liver health (7).